-We are excited to announce that Ka Mahina Project will be offering its third seasonal series of Hina Circles to celebrate Lonoikamakahiki.
+We are excited to announce that Ka Mahina Project will be offering its third seasonal series of Hina Circles.

 Hina Circles are guided moʻolelo (cultural story-based) workshops that discuss Hina, Hawaiian moon cycles and their relation to our own phases of life.